 Volunteers can play a critical role in ensuring your event runs smoothly.
 Recruit volunteers for your event using a volunteer signup page or by creating volunteer shifts.
 Note that if this is a ticketed event, volunteer options are not displayed on your public event page.

-Anyone who visits your event page will see a checkbox labelled “I want to volunteer.”
+Anyone who visits your event page will check the box "I want to volunteer."
 If this box is checked, the RSVP will be directed to your default volunteer page.
 Set this default under Website > Pages > Defaults.
 It is a good idea to add a role to your volunteer page specific to the event.

 You may also ask RSVPs to sign up for shifts during the event:

-Edit any shift by clicking .
-Delete a shift by clicking on .
+5. Click Save .
+Edit any shift by clicking the edit button.
+Delete a shift by clicking on the trash can button.

 You can sync any existing Facebook event to a NationBuilder event page.
 Before connecting the two, double check that the settings for the Facebook event are public and that all the information is the same.